 In the U.S.

-Gadopentetate is a magnetic resonance imaging (MRI) contrast agent.
-Contrast agents are used to help create a clear picture of the body during MRI scans.
-MRI scans are a special kind of diagnostic procedure.
-They use magnets and computers to create images or “pictures” of certain areas inside the body.
-Unlike x-rays, they do not involve ionizing radiation.
+Gadopentetate injection is a magnetic resonance imaging (MRI) contrast agent that is used to help create a clear picture of the body during an MRI scan.
+MRI scans are a special kind of diagnostic procedure that use magnets and computers to create images or “pictures” of certain areas inside the body.
+Unlike x-rays, they do not involve radiation.
 Gadopentetate is a gadolinium-based contrast agent (GBCA).

-gadopentetate is to be used only by or under the direct supervision of a doctor.
+Gadopentetate is to be given only by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For gadopentetate, the following should be considered: